bitagoras/xtype/README.md

 Status
 ------

 UBN is under development.
-The grammar will be finalized soon at some point when it is consollidated that nothing important is missing.
+The grammar will be finalized soon at some point when it is consolidated that nothing important is missing.
 There will be no different versions for the core grammar.
 At the moment a flag for a beta status is set.
 The meta language, in contrast, will grow from time to time and new features will be added.
 A version number will indicate the compatibility of the releases.

 Grammar (beta1)
 --------------

 The graphical representation of the grammar rules below should contain all information to enable a programmer writing valid UBN files.
 The red round boxes represent data to be written.
-Single black characters inside are stored directly as ascii characters.
+Single black characters inside are stored directly as ASCII characters.
 Green boxes require nested grammer rules.

 <p align="center"><img src="https://raw.githubusercontent.com/bitagoras/Universal-Binary-Notation/master/UBN_file.png"></p>